trietsch/spotify-cli/README.md

 This CLI can be used to control your Spotify account.
 It is meant as an example project to show how to build a command line interface in a language that runs on the JVM.

+Watch [the talk on YouTube](https://www.youtube.com/watch?v=MWrAt1L6xpM) to learn more about this CLI!

 ## Installation

 Download a binary from the releases page, and put the binary in your `$PATH`.